kuprelweronika/kuprelweronika/README.md

 💪 Bachelor's Degree -  🎛 Acoustic Engineering🎚 💪 (my biggest hobby)

-    👉 I design your music recording studio or listening room.
+    👉 I design music recording studio or listening room.

-    👉 I record and edit/tune your recordings or podcasts.
+    👉 I record and edit/tune recordings or podcasts.

     👉 I am a calibration specialist for sound/vibration meters and calibrators.

 💪 Master's Degree - Electronics - Specialisation: Microsystems and Electronic Systems💪

-    👉I do the computer simulation of digital and analog devices.
+    👉I do computer simulation of digital and analog devices.

     👉I work with machine learning and neural networks.

     👉I design and connect sensor networks.

 Finally....
-I am a frontend developer 💻
+As a frontend developer 💻

 Technologies: